NEXO: Neutrinoless double beta decay search beyond $10^{28}$ year half-life sensitivity: Background Model

 Table~\ref{tab:components} shows a complete list of the simulated detector components used in the background model of the sensitivity analysis.
 Pure $\beta$ emitters on TPC surfaces are not included since the short range of $\beta$ particles in LXe prevents them from passing the FV selection cut.

-Isotopic enrichment, efficiently suppressing all species lighter than 136 amu, along with continuous xenon recirculation and purification, guarantees the extreme purity of the LXe in the detector.
+Isotopic enrichment efficiently suppresses all species lighter than 136 amu with exception of 134 amu, which makes up the remaining 10\% LXe mass. \isotope{Xe}{134} double-$\beta$ decays with $Q$-value of $825.8\pm0.9$~keV~\cite{Wang2012} and is not a background for \isotope{Xe}{136}.
+Continuous xenon recirculation and purification guarantees the extreme purity of the LXe in the detector.
 While only the direct measurement with the nEXO detector will be able to confirm that the background from impurities in the xenon is negligible, we consider for the purpose of this estimate only intrinsic contaminations that can plausibly be problematic.
 These are the \isotope{Xe}{136}, which undergoes $2\nu\beta\beta$, and \isotope{Ar}{42}.
 The \2 decay rate is based on the EXO-200 half-life measurement of $(2.165\pm0.061) \times 10^{21}$~yr~\cite{PhysRevC.89.015502}.
 The very long half life and the energy resolution of nEXO make this background negligible, even at the largest exposure considered here.

 Argon is present in xenon as both are obtained as by-product of atmospheric gas distillation.
 Among its long-lived isotopes, only \isotope{Ar}{42} is a concern for nEXO.
 The decay of its daughter \isotope{K}{42} results in a $\beta$ emission with endpoint energy of 3525~keV, as well as $\gamma$ radiation with an energy of 2424~keV (with a branching fraction of 0.02\%).
 Multiple factors play a role in estimating the expected levels of \isotope{Ar}{42} in nEXO, some of which are not well known, including the abundance of \isotope{Ar}{42} relative to \isotope{Ar}{40} after enrichment, which is difficult to estimate quantitatively because they are both very far from the mass cut used.
 Here we assume a factor nine enhancement of the isotope \isotope{Ar}{42} abundance based on the equivalent value for \isotope{Xe}{136} separation relative to lighter xenon isotopes.
 Based on measurements of \isotope{Ar}{40} in enriched xenon by the EXO-200 collaboration \cite{Dobi:2011zx}, the assumptions of a xenon recirculation time of 4 days and 100\% efficient removal of \isotope{K}{42} by the purifier, and an ionization fraction of 76\% for this isotope (based on measurements of Rn daughters in LXe~\cite{Albert:2015vma}), we obtain an internal \isotope{K}{42} activity of $2.59\times10^{-9}$~mBq/kg, which we include in the model.
 Even assuming a five times larger activity, the impact on the sensitivity is negligible.